softwaresaved/recipy-test/Deployment.md

 ...as above...
 ```

-**Issue** Under Windows, I tried using .bashrc and .bash_profile to set EDITOR, and also tried running these commands within the Anaconda Python Prompt, rather than the Git Bash prompt, but with no success.
+**Issue** Under Windows, I tried using `.bashrc` and `.bash_profile` to set `EDITOR`, and also tried running these commands within the Anaconda Python Prompt, rather than the Git Bash prompt, but with no success.

-**Suggestion** Resolve this issue or, if it cannot be resolved, recommend that Windows/Git Bash/Anaconda users use recipy gui.
+**Suggestion** Resolve this issue or, if it cannot be resolved, recommend that Windows/Git Bash/Anaconda users use `recipy gui`.

 ### View information outwith original directory